GHSA cancels football scrimmages, delays starts for competition cheerleading and one-act play

-The Georgia High School Association reiterated on Thursday that the high school football regular season is still set to begin on Sept.
+The Georgia High School Association reiterated last week that the high school football regular season is still set to begin on Sept.
 4. However, all pre-season scrimmages, which had been set for Aug.
 21 and Aug.
 28, have now been eliminated.

 GHSA Executive Director Robin Hines announced the change following a meeting with his Sports Medicine Advisory Council on Wednesday.
 The full memo can be found at ghsa.net.